flojoy-ai/studio/docs/src/content/docs/cloud/deploy-to-aws.md

 Almost there! now click on `launch instance` button.

-Done! you've just spawned your own version of Flojoy Cloud.
+Done! you've just deployed your own version of Flojoy Cloud app.

 :::note
 Allow 5-10 mins for app to be ready.
 Then you can access your app with EC2 public ip or your assigned domain